Effective Date: May 1, 2017

-1.1 Services.
 Publisher and Smaato agree that Smaato may deliver Ads to Media Ad Inventory located on the Publisher Properties.
-Publisher will make the Publisher Properties available pursuant to these Terms of Service and may facilitate such actions or transactions to enable Publisher to receive payments for Ads delivery on the Publisher Properties.
-For these purposes, Publisher may use Smaato’s Services in connection with the sale of such Media Ad Inventory.
-Smaato and Publisher are each a “Party,” and collectively are the “Parties” to these Terms of Service.
+Publisher will make the Publisher Properties available pursuant to these Terms and may facilitate such actions or transactions to enable Publisher to receive payments for Ads delivered on the Publisher Properties.
+For these purposes, Publisher may use the Services in connection with the sale of such Media Ad Inventory.
+Smaato and Publisher are each a “Party” and collectively “Parties” to these Terms.

 “Advertiser” means the person or entity providing Ads, who has contracted with Smaato to purchase, or to have Smaato purchase on its behalf, Media Ad Inventory for the purpose of displaying Ads on the Publisher Properties.